Chinese nuthatch: Molecular phylogeny

 In 1998, Eric Pasquet studied the cytochrome-b of the mitochondrial DNA of a dozen nuthatch species, including the various species of the Sitta canadensis group, which are also those that comprise the subgenus Micrositta: canadensis, villosa, yunnanensis, whiteheadi, krueperi and ledanti.
 The Yunnan nuthatch (S. yunnanensis) is not included in the study.
 Pasquet concludes that the Chinese nuthatch is phylogenetically related to the Corsican nuthatch (S. whiteheadi) and the red-breasted nuthatch, these three species form the sister group of a clade including Krüper's nuthatch (S. krueperi) and the Algerian nuthatch (S. ledanti).
 The first three species would even be close enough to be conspecific.
 For the sake of taxonomic stability, however, all retain their status as species in their own right.
 In 2014, Eric Pasquet and colleagues published a phylogeny based on nuclear and mitochondrial DNA of 21 nuthatch species and confirmed the relationships of the 1998 study within the "canadensis group", adding the Yunnan nuthatch, which was found to be the most basal species of the group.

 Biogeography

-With its phylogeny established, Pasquet concludes that the paleogeographic history of the group would be as follows: the divergence between the two main clades of the "canadensis group" appears to have occurred more than five million years ago, at the end of the Miocene, when the common ancestor of krueperi and ledanti entered the Mediterranean basin at the time of the Messinian salinity crisis; the two species diverged 1.75 million years ago.
+With its phylogeny established, Pasquet concluded that the paleogeographic history of the group would be as follows: the divergence between the two main clades of the "canadensis group" appears to have occurred more than five million years ago, at the end of the Miocene, when the common ancestor of S. krueperi and S. ledanti entered the Mediterranean basin at the time of the Messinian salinity crisis; the two species diverged 1.75 million years ago.
 The other clade split into three, with populations leaving Asia for the east, giving rise to the red-breasted nuthatch, and then from the west, about one million years ago, marking the separation between the Corsican and Chinese nuthatches.